manfredsteyer/2019_08_26/tddd_en.md

 ![DDD on the Client as the Basis for Micro Frontends](https://i.imgur.com/keOLDU3.png)

 The access restrictions discussed above ensure a loose coupling and even allow a later split to multiple repositories.
 Then you can talk about micro frontends in the classic sense of a micro-service architecture.
 However, in this case the team has to take care of versioning and distributing shared libraries which is common with micro-services.

+More thoughts about this topic can be found in my blog article [It’s about cutting your domain, not (first and foremost) about micro frontends!](https://www.softwarearchitekt.at/aktuelles/its-about-cutting-your-domain-not-first-and-foremost-about-micro-frontends/).

 ## Conclusion